Performers & Guest Speakers

 Note: The Center for Student Life and Leadership Development must receive the completed contract with all supporting documents a minimum of 30 days before the event date.

 A “Performance Agreement” is used for services provided by performer or artist such as a musician, singer, comedian, disc jockey, magician, karaoke player or dancer, band or orchestra leader, theatrical and film productions or symphony organizations and agencies.
 Often times, performers or artists are represented by an agent (designated representative).

-Before the performance begins, complete a “Performance Agreement”.
+Before the performance begins, complete a “Performance Contract”.
 Complete “Exhibit A” of the agreement.
 Exhibit A can be modified to reflect the requirements of the performer you are hiring.
 If the performer or artist requires an advance booking deposit or other deposit prior to performance, complete the alternate version of “Exhibit A”.

 W-9 Form.
 NEW performers or their representative designee must complete a W-9< form with their Social Security number or Employer Identification Number (EIN) and signature.
 EVERY performer or agent must have a new W-9 on file annually (on a calendar year basis).

 If the performer or agent does not have an EIN and is using their Social Security number as their tax ID, the following items MUST also be provided:

 - Social Security Card.
 Obtain a copy of the performer’s or representative’s Social Security Card.
 ALL performers or agents must submit a copy of their card unless one is already on file with the District.

 Obtain the required signatures of the performer or representative designee and college administration and forward all paperwork (Agreement and W-9, plus the I-9 and Copy of SS Card if applicable) to Purchasing for processing.